 Factor V Leiden

-Factor V Leiden (FAK-tur five LIDE-n) is a common inherited genetic disorder that can increase your chance of developing abnormal blood clots (thrombophilia), usually in your veins.
+Factor V Leiden (FAK-tur five LIDE-n) is a mutation of one of the clotting factors in the blood called factor V. This mutation can increase your chance of developing abnormal blood clots (thrombophilia), usually in your veins.

 Most people with factor V Leiden never develop abnormal clots.
 However, some people with factor V Leiden develop clots that lead to long-term health problems or become life-threatening.